d0t1q/security_tools/README.md

 # security_tools
-repo of linux security tools for pen testing and information gathering
+repo of linux security tools for pen\vuln testing and information gathering